sorz/immich-ppdl/README.md

 - Output path cannot be configured with options
 - If multiple files with the same original file name taken on the same day, only one will be download
-- If the program exits abnormally, half-downloaded files may remain.
-  After restarting, it will not try to re-download these corrupted files.